-A network administrator has many responsibilities that can be summarize into 3 key functions: installation of a network, configuration of network settings, and maintenance/troubleshooting of networks.
+A network administrator has many responsibilities that can be summarized into 3 key functions: installation of a network, a configuration of network settings, and maintenance/troubleshooting of networks.

-45) Describe at one disadvantage of a peer to peer network.
+45) What is the main disadvantage of a peer to peer network?

-When you are accessing the resources that are shared by one of the workstations on the network, that workstation takes a performance hit.
+Accessing the resources that are shared by one of the workstations on the network takes a performance hit.

 A hybrid network is a network setup that makes use of both client-server and peer-to-peer architecture.

 47) What is DHCP?